esheldon/nsim/config/README.txt

         - sim-e47
             - noisy version of e44
+            - messed it up, was coadding single image
             - runs 01-10

             ( old version
             - seeing what happens with psf shift, not fixnoise
             - still biased)

+        - sim-e48
+            - what 47 was supposed to be: no coadding, but with offsetting psf

         - sim-e45